HardlyDifficult/Crypto/Tutorials/Decentraland/DogCatMouse.md

 ### About the Starting Scene

 Due to the size of the scene we are creating, we are kicking off the tutorial with a static scene and some basic logic.
-Once you have completed a basic Decentraland tutorial or two, I hope most of the code included here will make sense.
+Once you have completed a Decentraland tutorial or two, I hope most of the code included here will make sense.

  - All art will be rendered by a component (in the components directory).
+[Decentraland's docs on components](https://docs.decentraland.org/sdk-reference/scene-state/#reference-the-state-from-a-child-object).
  - `scene.tsx` includes some default state and calls to render each of the components.
  - `ts/SharedProperties.ts`: includes common types.
  - `ts/MathHelper.ts`: includes basic Vector3 math to make writing logic a bit easier.